Germany's Merkel begins third term with focus on Europe

 Later, members of her cabinet, six of whom are Social Democrats (SPD), were sworn in.

-The biggest surprise in Merkel's cabinet was her choice of conservative Ursula von der Leyen as defence minister, which has fuelled speculation the spirited mother-of-seven could eventually succeed the chancellor.
+The biggest surprise in Merkel's cabinet was her choice of conservative Ursula von der Leyen as defense minister, which has fuelled speculation the spirited mother-of-seven could eventually succeed the chancellor.

 President Joachim Gauck urged the government to act responsibly with its overwhelming parliamentary majority and said Germany should continue to build a "union of Europeans" which stood for peace and freedom.